 If you promise something to your partner, follow through on your promise.
 Listen to what they say and show attention and care towards their needs and concerns.
 Think twice before talking about them to other people, and definitely avoid the urge to complain about them behind their back.
 You’re choosing to share your life with this person – they deserve your respect.

 If you and your partner aren’t seeing eye to eye, it’s important that you focus on the current problem and avoid bringing up the past.
 So many couples use disagreements as an excuse to bring up past hurts and open old wounds.
 This doesn’t achieve anything and it leaves you both feeling hurt and frustrated.
 Leave the past in the past and keep your focus on what is happening right now.

 10. Even a note or text matters

 Part of good communication is simply letting your partner know that they’re on your mind, and that you care about them.
 Text them throughout the day to find out how their day is going, and let them know they were on your mind.
 You can even go old school and leave them a note.

-Good communication isn’t a one time thing – it’s an ongoing process of learning to communicate more clearly and express yourself, while listening to your partner’s thoughts and needs.
+Effective communication between couples isn’t a one-time thing – it’s an ongoing process of learning to communicate more clearly and express yourself while listening to your partner’s thoughts and needs.
 Weave these communication techniques into your daily life and your relationship will definitely benefit.